Creative

 Flash fiction isn't just a short story made shorter.
 It's a distinct form that requires different techniques—starting in the middle, implying rather than explaining, and making every single word count.
 The constraint forces clarity and compression that often makes stories more powerful, not less.

 This guide breaks down how to write flash fiction that delivers complete narratives, emotional depth, and memorable endings—all in under 1,000 words.
+You'll learn strategies for different flash lengths (300 vs. 500 vs. 1,000 words), genre-specific approaches, revision techniques for radical compression, and how to recognize when a story idea works better as flash versus longer form.

 What Makes Flash Fiction Different